AnonymerNiklasistanonym/RaspiForBeginners/GPIO.md

 - From the same page I also got a [python driver](http://tutorials-raspberrypi.de/wp-content/uploads/scripts/hd44780_i2c.zip) for the display
 - To get everything to work because of the I2C adapter I followed the tutorial and additonally bought [2 Channel Logic Level Converter 3.3V to 5V ](https://www.amazon.de/gp/product/B06Y3FNGJF/ref=od_aui_detailpages00?ie=UTF8&psc=1)

-I copied the driver into this repository if in the future the other site dissapears or changes it's link system, but please give the article a try, I really liked it and could instantly start.
+I copied the driver into this repository if in the future the other site disappears or changes it's link system, but please give the article a try, I really liked it and could instantly start.

 ![raspberry_pi_lcd_sunfounder_i2c](pictures/gpio/raspberry_pi_lcd_sunfounder_i2c.JPG)